Sakkarai Pongal Recipe (Chakkara Pongal)

 We also had a full setup at home in Bangalore, and Bhavye and I would often come in between.
 We had also made many friends during this time.
 Many of them were South Indian.

 I once was in Bangalore during Sankranti (harvest festival), and one of our neighbors called us home.
 They had made a huge spread for the festival.
-There was ven pongal, curd rice, vada, sambar, rasam, potato roast, and many other items.
+There was ven pongal, curd rice, vada, sambar, tomato rasam, potato roast, and many other items.
 For the sweet, they made this Sakkarai pongal.

 It was a delicious treat and different from the North Indian sweets I was used to having.